shobayo10/CICD-pipeline-project/README.md

 To start, the workflow jobs are being run in the wrong order.
 And while some of the environments will use continuous deployment, others will need to be reviewed before they can be deployed.

-They’ve asked you to help them straighten out the pipeline, set up more control for deployment to particular environments, and provide a summary once the pipeline completes.
+They’ve asked me to help them straighten out the pipeline, set up more control for deployment to particular environments, and provide a summary once the pipeline completes.

 # Requirements
 1. Create a new repo and add the exercise files.
 Run and observe the provided workflow.